 Finding nutritionally-balanced, convenient snacks for the elderly is a great way to supplement the diets of those whose appetites and health is waning.
 Many elderly individuals eat inadequate portions at meals, making snacks a significant part of the diet.
-Here are some pointers to help you please a senior's palate.
+Learn tips and tricks to fill your senior's plate with healthy snacks.

 Aged individuals have different nutritional needs than that of younger adults and adolescents.
 Diseases like diabetes change people's dietary requirements, making some snacks necessary for maintaining balanced blood glucose levels.
 In addition, elderly aches, pains and conditions like arthritis can make meal preparation a daunting task, which can further necessitate the importance of healthy snacks.

 Below are ways snacks can play a significant role in an elderly individual's life:

 - Social value.
 Snacks are a great way to integrate healthy eating into social situations, offering seniors opportunities to mingle over a mug of cider and a homemade treat.
 Social interaction is an important part of life, helping the elderly stay active and energized.